niceberg/loan-handler/README.md

 ## Website
 Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.

-Run `ng serve` for a dev server.
+Tun `npm install` to install neccessary packages, then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 For security reasons the API only accepts requests coming from `http://localhost:4200/`.

 # Structure
 A loan consists of the following properties: